vdobler/ht/README.md

 How to write proper tests?
 --------------------------

-The main starting point to write proper automated test is to have a good model of how your application should work, what it is expected to do:
+The main starting point to write proper automated test with h is to have a good model of how your application should work, what it is expected to do:
-What is the proper response to a certain stimulus (a request)?
+What is the proper response to a certain stimulus, a certain a request?
+(A simple "If I click here and there and enter this an click taht button then I see the result" is not enough.)

 Let's assume you have to check that the Search functionality "works properly".
 Break down this generic "works properly" into testable parts, e.g. like this: